 During the winter, hiking poles serve a similar purpose to ski poles, providing balance as you move through the various types of snow.
-As winter begins to move into spring, the can be of great assistance helping you across streams, through muddy or other types of slippery conditions, and to help distribute weight and effort if you’re carrying a heavy backpack.
+As winter begins to move into spring, snow spikes for hiking can be of great assistance in helping you across streams, through muddy or other types of slippery conditions, and to help distribute weight and effort if you’re carrying a heavy backpack.
 They can also reduce stress on joints when hiking down hills.

 Navigating a trail with just boots while hiking in winter can turn into a dangerous endeavor.
 Well trodden trails often have sections of tightly packed and slick snow, which can be especially dangerous while traveling downhill.
-Spikes are an incredibly useful traction aid Spikes and poles are all that you will need at lower elevations that have typically four feet or less of snow and help you avoid embarrassing and painful falls.
+Shoes for snow hiking are an incredibly useful traction aid.
+Spikes for snow hiking and poles are all that you will need at lower elevations that have typically four feet or less of snow and help you avoid embarrassing and painful falls.